State Officials Host Meeting On Future Of Park Artifacts

-PRAIRIE GROVE -- The secretary of Arkansas Department of Parks, Heritage and Tourism on Wednesday committed to holding a second public meeting before any decisions are made on what to do with historic artifacts stored in a separate building at Prairie Grove Battlefield State Park.
+PRAIRIE GROVE -- The secretary of Arkansas Department of Parks, Heritage and Tourism last week committed to holding a second public meeting before any decisions are made on what to do with historic artifacts stored in a separate building at Prairie Grove Battlefield State Park.

-The Latta Barn was standing-room only as Secretary Stacy Hurst addressed those concerned about the preservation of the artifacts and the state's decision to move the items to a collections management facility at Jacksonport State Park in Newport in the northeast part of the state.
+The Latta Barn was crowded June 16 as Secretary Stacy Hurst addressed those concerned about the preservation of the artifacts and the state's decision to move the items to a collections management facility at Jacksonport State Park in Newport in the northeast part of the state.

 "We are public servants and we appreciate and value the passion and ownership that you all have for this place," Hurst said to about 65 people in the building.
 "So I want you to know that.
 I am a public servant.
 I take that very seriously."